oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 #### (optional) Create startup script

-After you restart the application, all the data and the database structure is lost.
-You should copy data directory manually after every start.
+After you restart the computer, all the data and the database structure will lost.
+You should copy data directory manually after every restart.
 Alternatively, you can create a startup script that may be launched automatically as a systemd service.

 To prepare for auto-recovery using a startup script: